orion-project/rezonator2/docs/build.md

 **Ubuntu:** at least 22 (jammy) is required to be able to build Python.

+**macOS:** Qt 6.9.3 should be used to link Python to the app (see details below in the "Quirks" section)

 When configuring project in QtCreator, add additional option in the CMake Initial Configuration tab and reconfigure.
 It must pointing to the installed vcpkg toolchain file location, e.g.:

 ```
 -DCMAKE_TOOLCHAIN_FILE:FILEPATH=/home/user/vcpkg/scripts/buildsystems/vcpkg.cmake
 ```

 ### Qt quirks